 - Metal fume fever

 - Occupational cancers, such as mesothelioma and lung cancer

 Mesothelioma is an incurable disease that is caused exclusively by asbestos.
 Traditionally, welders were exposed to asbestos because they often worked with products containing the lethal mineral.
 These included welding rods, which both contained and were coated with asbestos.
 In using these products, dust and particles were released into the air and inhaled by welders, who were not required to wear sufficient protective gear over their mouths.

-Other occupations exposed to high rates of asbestos include firefighters, U.S. armed service members (especially the Navy), electricians, plumbers, construction workers, auto mechanics, and shipyard workers.
+Other occupations exposed to high rates of asbestos include firefighters, veterans of the U.S. armed forces (in particular the U.S. Navy), electricians, plumbers, construction workers, auto mechanics, and shipyard workers.